PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func prepare(statement query: String) -> Bool
 ```

-Prepares an SQL statement for execution.
+Prepares a SQL statement for execution.
 More commonly called by other functions in the API, but public if you need it.

 ### execute